Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Lensed kilonova counterparts: lightcurves and observing strategy

 The observable lightcurve of a gravitationally magnified kilonova at a redshift of $z$ is related to the intrinsic lightcurve of the kilonova via the lens magnification and can be written in terms of apparent magnitudes in a given filter as:

-A forward prediction of $\mfobs$ for a given model of kilonova physics therefore requires a library of intrinsic lightcurves that describe $\mfint$ (in our case, based on \citeauthor{Nicholl2021}), and a choice of $\tD$ and $D$, which then determine $\mu$, $\tz$ and $z$.
-To establish reference lightcurves for lensed kilonova counterparts to lensed NS-NS mergers, we base our forward predictions on our \emph{Baseline} NS-NS model, and the peak of the distributions shown in Figure~\ref{fig:contours} for LIGO's fourth and fifth runs (Table~\ref{tab:peaks}).
+A forward prediction of $\mfobs$ for a given kilonova model therefore requires a library of intrinsic lightcurves that describe $\mfint$ (in our case, based on \citeauthor{Nicholl2021}), and a choice of $\tD$ and $D$.
+To establish reference lightcurves for lensed kilonova counterparts to lensed NS-NS mergers, we base our forward predictions on our \emph{Baseline} NS-NS model, the peak of the distributions shown in Figure~\ref{fig:contours} for the fourth and fifth GW runs (Table~\ref{tab:peaks}), and {the transmission curves of the Rubin/LSST $ugrizy$-band filters}.